 The design work tries to ensure that each kit can be built and tested easily, and will work reliably despite the tolerances on part values and 'disturbances' due to supply or temperature variations.
 Several models of each kit are built before they are generally released so that there is a high confidence that, if the instructions are properly followed, it will work as intended - but see below about support!

 All kits contain the full set of parts required to build the rig in the basic 'open' or unboxed style, this includes all controls, knobs, sockets (and matching plugs if you are unlikely to have them) together with rubber feet.
 The simpler kits are built in a 'flat' format where the controls are mounted directly onto the main circuit PCB.
 For others, either a small etched front panel is included for the small upright format, or an extra single sided un-etched PCB (with strengthening braces) is included as a simple front panel which can be attached to the main board.
 This open style of construction is fine for bench use and gives good ventilation for improved reliability/stability; it also allows access to both sides of the PCB for building/testing.
 If you wish, the rigs can be easily installed in conventional boxes which is essential for mobile or portable work.
 In general, my advice is to build the rig in its simplest form first and, after experience using it, then decide what extra controls you want and box accordingly.
 Quite often, the presets - or the special 'shafted' presets used in simple rigs - can be changed to conventional front panel pots if you want better facilities.
 This approach gives the least initial cost but allows enhancements when wanted.
-The photo below shows my bench in early 2015 with two designs going through some tests!
+The photo below shows an early Spaxton and Ford after some tests in Jul 2018!

 The use of building by stages, with tests after each section, helps to minimise problems; however if you do get stuck, you can always contact me for advice by phone, letter, or e mail.
 If this fails to eventually get it working, I am quite happy by arrangement to have the kit back for investigation/repair.
 If it turns out to be my fault through poor design or faulty parts, then I don't charge; however if its a proven design and somewhere the builder has gone wrong, then I make a modest charge based on the time taken to fix it with postage and part costs extra.
 Whenever you seek advice, or return a rig, please provide as much detailed information as possible on the problem.
-If you do damage parts, spares are readily available for most rigs but be aware that ordering single resistors is uneconomical!
+If you do damage parts, spares are readily available for most rigs but be aware that small orders tend to be expensive!

 Home Page, List, Simple, Intermediate, Advanced, Accessories

-Upton Bridge Farm, Long Sutton, Langport, Somerset, TA10 9PZ England
+Vedal House, Vedal Drove, Long Sutton, Langport, Somerset, TA10 9FB England

 Company Registration No 9467624